TaoK/PoorMansTSqlFormatter/README.md

 Special thanks to contributors that have given their time to make this library better:

 * Timothy Klenke

+Also thanks to Adam Pawsey, who maintains the [NuGet package](http://nuget.org/packages/PoorMansTSQLFormatter/).

 Many of the features in this project result from feedback by multiple people, including but not limited to: